Professor of Communication Sciences and Disorders

 Using this information, Hallowell's technology can help determine if and how much a brain injury really affects different cognitive and linguistic abilities even without any obvious gestural movement or vocal responses.

 Hallowell is currently refining the methods and working with university colleagues to make the technology more-user-friendly and affordable so it may eventually be used by clinicians throughout the world.
+She is leading a transnational study on aging, disability, and access to care.
+Her new book “Aphasia and Other Acquired Neurogenic Language Disorders: A Guide for Clinical Excellence” is forthcoming.

 Hallowell's Expertise at a Glance: